 You will next choose what data you wish to include in your Sync Service.
-This can include Libraries, Media, Playlists, Templates, and other Support Files.
+This can include Libraries, Media, Playlists, Themes, and other Support Files.
 Check any/all of these options and then choose Sync Up to Repository to create your initial folders on the Repository.
 You will have up to five folders in your sync folder.
 After the sync is complete, you can use either of the sync options depending on if you wish to add items to the Repository or bring items down from the Repository.

 Files that are deleted in one location are not deleted in the other locations when syncing.
 This Sync method only looks at the current file list to determine what needs to be synced each direction.

 Choosing Sync files down from repository will move files from the Repository to your Computer.
 Choosing Sync files up to repository will move files from the Computer to your Repository.
 Enabling Replace My Files will replace any file with the same name using the Source version to replace the Destination version regardless of the Date Modified on either file.
 You should only use this if you want to “reset” any edits in the destination from a main computer.

 ProPresenter’s Preferences window has a Resi tab that offers some helpful resources when you are logged in to your Resi account.
 If you’re not logged in, you’ll see a Login button and an option to load the Resi website.

 Once you login to your Resi account, you can:

 More information on streaming your event through Resi can be found in the Streaming with Resi section.
 INSERT LINK HERE